ADD-SP/ngx_waf-docs/docs/advance/directive.md

 Turning it on forces a five-second delay on each user's first visit and automatically jumps to the page pointed to by `uri`.

 * `uri`: can be a full URL or a path.
 For example, `https://example.com/attack.html` or `/attack.html`.

+You can refer to the use case in [protect against distributed CC Attacks (distributed HTTP flooding) | Best Practices](/practice/protect-against-distributed-http-flood.md).

 ::: tip Tips